saurabhranjan007/js-bank-23/README.md

 # js-bank-23
-BANK - a comprehensive banking web application designed and developed using html, css, and core js.
+BANK - a comprehensive banking web application designed and developed using html, css, and vanilla JavaScript.